wkgcass/vproxy/doc/command.md

 #### update

-Update in-buffer-size or out-buffer-size or security-group of an lb.
+Update in-buffer-size or out-buffer-size or security-group or cert-key of an lb.

 ```
 update tcp-lb lb0 in-buffer-size 32768 out-buffer-size 32768 security-group secg0